elliedori/phase-0-tracks/web_dev/jquery/notes.md

 I chose this approach because it's separated into two distinct blocks, where I can really focus in and have uninterrupted work time.
 I learn best by looking at code examples, reading, and watching videos, so those are the resources I'll look for during the learning phase.
 Then, I have a longish break so I can give my brain a break and allow the information to absorb a little bit.
 After the break, I'll put what I've learned into practice.

+## Results

+This worked out pretty well for me.
+I ended up needing to reference my learning resources when I was writing the code, which makes me think that it would have been more helpful to practice writing code as I was in the learning stage.